dannywillems/ocaml-cordova-plugin-statusbar/README.md

 **Not tested.
 [Example
 application](https://github.com/dannywillems/ocaml-cordova-plugin-statusbar-example) in development**

-## What does cordova-plugin-vibration do ?
+## What does cordova-plugin-statusbar do ?

 Create a statusbar object.
 ```